 Citations are publications that use Tocris products.
 Selected citations for Nafadotride include:

-Clemens and Hochman (2004) Conversion of the modulatory actions of dopamine on spinal reflexes from depression to facilitation in D3 receptor knock-out mice.
+Clemens and Hochman (2004) Conversion of the modulatory actions of DA on spinal reflexes from depression to facilitation in D3 receptor knock-out mice.
 J Neurosci 24 11337 PMID: 15601940